Houston's Line of

 Fulton Street and Berry Street as an approaching transport truck loaded with

-steel beams saw Engine 30, But was unable to stop due to its heavy load.
+steel beams saw Engine 30, but was unable to stop due to its heavy load.
 The

 fire apparatus was broadsided, breaking it into several pieces.

-company.
+local oil company.
 Eleven days later he succumbed to his injuries.

-discharged and returned home.
+returned home.

-He is survived by his wife of
+He is survived by his wife of twelve-years, Helen and

 |